It’s common knowledge that a high bounce rate is bad, and a low rate is good.

 Your site-wide bounce rate is too broad to be anything but a vanity metric.

-To measure and assess your bounce rate, you need to narrow it down and group it by different variables.
+To really understand your bounce rate, you need to narrow it down and group it by different variables.

 You won’t be able to start lowering your bounce rate until you really understand what’s causing it to be high.

-There are a couple of ways that you can modify the bounce rate metric you see in Google Analytics.
+You can modify the bounce rate metric you see in Google Analytics in a couple of ways.

 As I already mentioned above, the first way is by segmenting your bounce rate.

-We’ll look at nine different segment options that will help you assess and improve your bounce rate.
+We’ll look at nine segment options to help you assess and improve your bounce rate.

 There are plenty of different demographics that Google Analytics tracks, which allows you to better segment and analyze your site traffic.